 What happens when someone falsely and wrongly accuses you of having committed an egregious crime on the internet?
 Or, what happens if someone mixes you up with another person and alleges you were in fact the perpetrator of an unspeakable ac on the web?

-Both sets of unfounded and baseless allegations stand to ruin not only your personal reputation, but your professional one as well.
+Both sets of unfounded and baseless allegations stand to ruin not only your online personal reputation, but your professional one as well.
 Don’t let someone else’s loose tongue or malicious agenda potentially ruin your life.

 - What false accusations are,

 - Several claims you may bring against a party for wrongly accusing you of a crime,